thesaigoneer/cosmix-saigon/README.md

 Closely follow the next steps in the terminal, as stated on-screen after install.
 The mentioned 'development-tools' are already included in Cosmix.

 More information about Homebrew can be found at https://brew.sh/

+### Distrobox

+Don't forget there's also a fully functioning distrobox included in the image.
+More information on that over here: https://distrobox.it/

 Enjoy your freshly installed Cosmix-Saigon!